 The charges to destinations are fixed and you do not end up paying more due to faulty meters or shrewd drivers.
 However, the post-paid as opposed to pre-paid autos are more in number.
 They run on meters, so before boarding one you need to make sure it is down to zero.
 So if there are both pre-paid and post-paid autos available at a certain destination, the tip is always to go for the former.

 Though more often than not, the rickshaw drivers are helpful, but there are always chances of some waiting just to take the tourists on a ride.
 So as always the golden rule is to appear confident and sure of oneself while hailing one.

 In some cities, the auto rickshaws run on shared basis which has its own pros and cons.
-In case of shared the auto rickshaw, the fares are cheaper though you would find such autos crammed full as opposed to the individually hailed ones.
+In case of shared auto rickshaws, the fares are cheaper though you would find these autos crammed full as opposed to the individually hailed ones.

 Don’t be afraid to get one of these autos, they are great fun and is a lot cheaper than hiring a taxi.
 In Delhi, the charges are fixed by the operators of the auto-rickshaws of the Capital Territory of Delhi.
 The charges are supposed to be at Rupees 25/- for the first 2 kilometre and then Rupees 8/- for every kilometre thereafter.
 So make sure you ask the hotel reception about the distance of your desired destination.